adambuczek/adambuczek.github.io/src/blog/vue-website-builder.md

 - End users should be presented with a drag-and-drop interface.

-- UI should allow users to edit the content in imported *Modules*: edit text (with and without formatting), add and change images etc.
+- The UI should allow users to edit the content in imported *Modules* — edit text (with and without formatting), add and change images etc.

 - Users can rearrange *Modules* in edit view.